Wagah Border crossing

 Are you wondering how to get from India to Pakistan and thinking about crossing the Wagah Border from Amritsar to Lahore?

-We have crossed the Wagah Border twice from Lahore to Pakistan and had a great experience each time crossing the India-Pakistan border as a family.
+I wrote this guide to the crossing after we first crossed.
+But we have since crossed the Wagah Border four times from Lahore to Pakistan and had a smooth experience each time crossing the India-Pakistan border as a family.

 This post shares our experience crossing the Wagah Border the first time with tips to ensure a smooth crossing for you too.